en_USEnglish

 Communication between components

-In a React JS application, components may need to communicate with each other.
-For this, React JS offers various communication methods, such as passing data via props or using context.
-These methods enable components to exchange information and update each other according to changes.
+In a React JS application, it may be necessary to make components communicate with each other.
+To achieve this, React JS offers different communication methods, such as passing data via props or using context.
+These methods allow components to exchange information and update each other based on changes.

 The notion of state in React JS